You can’t simply meet remote team members in the same room.

 - Every day, week, or month they get together to resolve blockers, catch up on their progress, or close milestones of a project.

-The benefits virtual project management boil down to having a well-functioning virtual project team.
+Whether you manage a sales team, recruitment team, or any other team, the benefits of virtual project management boil down to having a well-functioning virtual project team.
 When managing virtual teams, you are likely to encounter the following advantages:

 What happens when your teammate gets stuck on a task?
 They call their fellow teammates.
 Phone calls.
 Zoom meetings.
 Slack messages — a lot of back and forth goes behind.